 PANDORA FULIMANO PEREIRA

-Fatu Feu'u, the noted New Zealand-based Samoan artist, speaks of Samoan art
+Fatu Feu'u, the noted New Zealand-based Samoan artist, speaks of Samoan art with authority:

 Two categories of chiefly titles exist within the Samoan matai (appointed heads of kin groups) system, one is ali'i, chief, the other tulafale, orator.
 Ali'i are 'sacred' chiefs as it were, genealogically linked to the gods, and ultimately to he who was first, Tagaloaa-lagi.
 Respected elders of the extended family, ali'i are the ultimate authority regarding all property and resources of their respective families.
 Their carriage and behaviour are a reflection on all those they represent.
 Tulafale on the other hand are the 'secular' chiefs, chosen advisers and the voice of ali'i.
 In practice however, the tulafale role cannot be so easily dismissed.
 Tulafale are potentially extremely influential, their power base the individuals' knowledge of Samoan history, traditions and genealogy, and the ability of those individuals to articulate and wield that knowledge.